-15. Being robbed at an ATM machine
+15. Being robbed at an ATM

-More and more people are being cheated and robbed when they draw money from a bank ATM machine using their bank cards.
+More and more people are being cheated and robbed when they draw money from a bank ATM using their bank cards.
 ATM fraud is becoming more and more common.

-Your PIN is the code you type in which allows you to use your bank account at an ATM.
-It is a secret code and no-one can use your bank card without having this PIN number.
-Criminals trick you to get your card and your PIN number, and then they can use your bank card to draw money from your bank account.
+Your PIN is the code you type in, which allows you to use your bank account at an ATM.
+It is a secret code and no one can use your bank card without having this PIN.
+Criminals trick you into getting your card and your PIN, and then they can use your bank card to draw money from your bank account.